Bloomfield Road, Blackpool

 Since Swallow left Bloomfield Road at the end of 1926 the building has had a number of uses.

-During the 1970s it was operated for a number of years as the Central Bowling and Social Club.
-Sir William visited the site in the 1970s driving his own 1968 XJ6 – registered PHP 42G, which is now in the care of the Jaguar Daimler Heritage Trust.
+During the late 1960s and 1970s it was operated for a number of years as the Central Bowling and Social Club.
+Sir William visited the site in 1969 driving his own 1968 XJ6 – registered PHP 42G, which is now in the care of the Jaguar Daimler Heritage Trust.

 At the end of the 1980s The Continental Bedding Shop moved into Bloomfield Road after their previous premises were burnt down by a teenager on Christmas Day 1988.

-The building is a stone’s throw away from Blackpool Football Stadium and as of 2022 is now a club run by Blackpool FC Supporters Club under the name of The Armfield Club, named after Jimmy Armfield.
+The building is a stone’s throw away from Blackpool Football Stadium and in 2020 it was taken over by Blackpool FC Supporters Club and is now run under the name of The Armfield Club, named after Jimmy Armfield.
 This was opened in October 2020 and underwent considerable renovations over the succeeding six months reopening in May 2021.